RHartung-ND/Data-Denoising/README.md

 ### 3.3 Proposed Improvements

-Based on our analysis, we propose several strategic improvements to enhance the generalization capabilities of our audio denoising models:
+Based on my analysis, I propose several strategic improvements to enhance the generalization capabilities of the audio denoising models:

 #### 1. Training Data Diversification
 The most direct approach to improving generalization would be to expand and diversify the training data:

-- **Incorporate Natural Noise**: Instead of relying solely on synthetic noise, we should include recordings with natural acoustic variations, possibly by using portions of the "train-other-500" subset.
+- **Incorporate Natural Noise**: Instead of relying solely on synthetic noise, it should include recordings with natural acoustic variations, possibly by using portions of the "train-other-500" subset.

 - **Data Augmentation**: Implement more sophisticated data augmentation techniques such as:
   - Room impulse response simulation to create varied reverberant conditions